How to Make Graduation Cap Earrings with a Cricut

 - Two pairs of flat nose pliers – My favorites are Wubbers brand in the “Baby” size.
 My everyday use pliers are the Baby Wubbers Chain Nose Pliers and the Baby Wubbers Flat Nose Pliers.

-- The SVG file template for these 2021 Graduation Cap Earrings.
-It's Design #178 in my free resource library.
+- The SVG file template for these Graduation Cap Earrings.
+Years 2021 and 2022 are both available.
+It’s Design #178 in my free resource library.
 You can get the password to my library instantly by filling out the form below, or at the bottom of this post.
 (This SVG is for PERSONAL USE ONLY.
 To sell earrings made with my original design, please purchase this SVG bundle with a commercial use license in my shop).

 STEP 1 – Download the SVG Cut Files